-SVS Securities PLC is registered with the Information’s Commissioner’s Office as a Data Controller, for the processing of Personal Data under the General Data Protection Regulation (GDPR).
+SVS Securities PLC is registered with the Information’s Commissioner’s Office as a Data Controller,for the professing of Personal Data under the Data Protection Act 1998

 Our Privacy Promise

 - To keep your data protected and private

 - Not to sell your data to any third parties

 - To give you control on managing and reviewing your marketing choices at any time